Best Coffee For Cold Brew: Top 8 Picks That Actually work

 While the question as to light or dark roasts seems to divide experts, most agree that single-origin beans are the best option for cold brew.
 Learn more about single origin beans in this post.
 The cold brewing process allows the taster to experience the more subtle notes of a bean and truly appreciate the single-origin product.

-While blends make sense for something like espresso, where a barista needs to balance acidity, sweetness, and bitterness, the absence of bitterness and acidity in a cold brew renders this process unnecessary.
+While blends make sense for something like espresso or regular coffee, where a barista needs to balance acidity, sweetness, and bitterness, the absence of bitterness and acidity in a cold brew renders this process unnecessary.

 To Milk Or Not To Milk?